Search StreamScheme

 Discord Business Model

-With the events of the 2020s global pandemic and an enormous trend towards remote working Discord is also in a prime position to expand far beyond gaming moving forward.
-With more workplaces and even teachers using discord more now than ever before Discord is in a prime position to start expanding and promoting the platform that has utility far beyond its humble origins.
-The platform has now built a strong base and we will likely see more monetization methods introduced in the coming months and beyond.
+With more workplaces and even teachers using Discord now than ever before, Discord is in a prime position to start expanding and promoting the platform that has utility far beyond its humble origins.
+The platform has now built a strong base, and we will likely see more monetization methods introduced in the coming months and beyond.

 Is Discord Free?